Alessia Russo: Arsenal make world-record bid for Manchester United and England forward

 Arsenal have made a world-record bid for Manchester United striker Alessia Russo; the current record is Keira Walsh's move from Man City to Barcelona for £400,000 in September 2022; Russo's United contract runs out at the end of this season; the WSL transfer deadline is 5pm on Tuesday

-Arsenal have made a world-record bid for Manchester United striker Alessia Russo.
+Manchester United have rejected a world-record bid from Arsenal for striker Alessia Russo.

-The England forward is out of contract at the end of the season but Arsenal are trying to sort out a deal before Tuesday's 5pm WSL transfer deadline.
+The England forward is out of contract at the end of the season, but United are unwilling to sell the striker so close to Tuesday's 5pm WSL transfer deadline and to reinforce a rival.

 Man Utd have been in contract talks with Russo for months but have made little progress.